fahsoder/java-timeout/README.md

 # java-timeout

-App to test java timeout functionality
+App to test java timeout

 ## how it works